Explained at last?

 As I was chewing, suddenly I heard SKKKKEEEEEERRRCH!!!!! ...as I bit down

 hard on a tiny stone.
 I think every single hair on my body stood on end,

 and my jaws froze instantly.

 THAT'S IT!
 Fingernails-on-blackboard: it sounds exactly like the

 destruction of tooth enamel.
-We're instinctively programmed to
+We're instinctively programmed to respond

 instantly.
 Of course!
 It's so sensible and obvious.
 Every little kid